 Second, your DJ is responsible for making all necessary announcements throughout the event so that your guests and other vendors know what is going to happen.
 Photographers, for example, don't appreciate when a DJ goes ahead with an unannounced portion of the event that might cause them to miss meaningful photos.
 Your DJ acts as the emcee of your party making sure that everything you want to happen, happens in an orderly way.
 Often your DJ will be playing and mixing pre-selected music while at the same time making announcements or facilitating festivities.
 This means that your DJ needs to be comfortable multi-tasking while coming off smooth, calm and collected.
 A DJ who effectively fulfills the role of coordinator and announcer will create a flow to the celebration and avoid a choppy, haphazard feel to the event.

 A professional DJ will be prepared.
 Your DJ should communicate with you before your event to get from you the information necessary to act as emcee.
 There are various ways to go about planning.
 Some DJ services have online planning tools, many have planning documents that are completed by the client and returned to the DJ.
 Often a DJ will meet personally with their client to go over the details of the event.
 Your DJ will also be communicating with other vendors during the event to be sure everyone is on the same page for each planned festivity.
-The important thing here is to make sure that your DJ has a process in place that will help him or her be a great coordinator and emcee for your event.
+The important thing here is to make sure that your DJ has a process in place that will help him or her be a great coordinator and master of ceremony (MC) for your event.